IMN-E4/spike_sorting_SI/README.md

 ## How to use the spike sorting pipeline and related visualization tools

-**Key point: it's important to know that the tool expects the data to be organized and named in a specific way!
+**Key point: it's important to know that the tool expects the data to be organized and named in a specific way (check data management plan in NAS)!
 Pay attention: there are hard-coded paths in the different script!**

 We have pipelines for two systems in main_pipeline